csc-training/elements-of-hpc/parallel-computing-technical/memory_hierarchy.md

 <!-- image copyright EPCC, licensed under Creative Commons SA-BY -->
 ![Schematic view of memory cache](images/cache.png)

-In order to further improve the memory access speed, most modern CPUs have not only one, but multiple levels of cache.

 Moving data into and out from caches is handled by the hardware, and programmers cannot directly control it.
 However, the way that data and computations are organized in the program code can have an